 Please use the form below to tell the Animal Care and Ethics Committee at the University of Newcastle, how shocked you are that they approve such inhumane experiments.
 You can use the text provided or compose your own.

 Your message will be sent via email to Mr Alan Hales, Manager, Research Integrity Unit .

-Please also write or email the Vice Chancellor, University of Newcastle, requesting that the university no longer approves such animal research, in particular the flawed model of smoking experiments on mice:
+Please also write or email the Acting Deputy Vice-Chancellor & Vice President (Research and Innovation), University of Newcastle, requesting that the university no longer approves such animal research, in particular the flawed model of smoking experiments on mice: